 In May 2020, Yamana provided notice to Latin Metals advising of their decision to discontinue funding exploration and to terminate the Option.
 Although the Organullo Project no longer fits with Yamana's strategy in Argentina, the Company believes that Organullo continues to have considerable exploration potential.
-Latin Metals expects to receive a comprehensive data set from Yamana in due course with complete exploration results.
-The Company will seek to engage a new joint venture partner to continue exploration at the Organullo Project.
+Latin Metals has received a comprehensive data set from Yamana with complete exploration results.
+The Company is seeking to engage a new joint venture partner to continue exploration at the Organullo Project.